null

 DAKOTA WRIGHT

-In August, Dakota will have the opportunity to represent the USA in the IPRF 22lr World Championship in Italy, along with some talented teammates.
-She is thrilled to be representing Fat Boy Tripods in the future, and is proud to have competed in 138 matches thus far.
-Dakota and her father have been shooting 2-3 matches every weekend for the past year and a half, taking only a brief break during the winter months.
-She plans to switch to center fire at the end of this year and is eagerly anticipating what the future holds for her in the world of competitive rifle shooting.
+In August, Dakota will have the opportunity to represent the USA in the IPRF .22LR World Championship in Italy, alongside a team of talented shooters.
+She is thrilled to be representing FatBoy Tripods and is proud to have competed in 138 matches thus far.
+Dakota and her father have been shooting two to three matches every weekend for the past year and a half, taking only a short break during the winter months.